vinayhegde1990/career-notes/README.md

 - Constructing an About Myself across job sites.
 - Simple tricks to enhance our Resumes | Cover Letters
 - Sites with Job Listings across the globe.
-- Tackling the Interview Process
+- Tackling the Interview Process.

-..and many more.
+.. and many more.

+You can read the complete documentation [here](https://rebrand.ly/VH-career)

 <h2> Tools Used: </h2>
 <h3> reStructuredText (RST): </h3>